gvwilson/thirdbit/_posts/2015/2015-01-14-practical-computing-for-biologists-and-others.md

   "This would have save me hours just last week," or "I wish I knew about this when I was in grad school!"
   The target audience for the course is anyone with data: grad students, post-docs, technicians, and faculty.
-  There are no hard pre-requisites, but participants should bring their own computer &mdash;
-  preferably one that they use in their daily work.
+  There are no hard pre-requisites, but participants should bring their own computer – preferably one that they use in their daily work.
 </p>